rwanwork/sam2irs/README.md

 Type the following to process this example:

-  * `cat test.sam | ../Perl/sam2irs.pl --verbose --chrlist test.sizes --gtf test1.gtf 2>/dev/null`
+  * `cat test.sam | ../Perl/sam2irs.pl --verbose 0 --chrlist test.sizes --gtf test1.gtf 1>output.gtf 2>error.txt`

-With standard error sent to `/dev/null`, the output will be a single line in GTF format on your screen:
+Any errors will be sent to the file `error.txt`.
+The output will be sent to the file `output.gtf`, which in our example is the following single line in GTF format:

 chr1    sam2irs        intron  11      17      15      -       0       name=Test;count=15;width=7;aligned_reads=6;aligned_bases=36;